 Contact Louisiana DWI Lawyers Ready to Help

-If you’re facing your first DWI charges, don’t waste any time before you contact the most trusted law team in Louisiana.
+If you’re facing your first DWI charges, don’t waste any time before you contact the most trusted law team in Louisiana, John D. & Eric G. Johnson Law Firm.
 Attorney Eric G. Johnson is a skilled Louisiana DWI lawyer who has decades of experience protecting the rights of those accused of driving under the influence.
 As a team, they’re committed to providing reliable representation when you need it most.
+Understanding Louisiana DWI laws is crucial for building a strong defense.

 Secure the best chance of protecting your reputation and your future by working with a Louisiana DWI attorney with distinguished experience representing minors.
 It’s your best chance at making sure your constitutional rights are protected throughout the judicial process and will help you protect your reputation and future.
+Substance abuse programs can also be a part of the legal strategy to reduce penalties.
 Call 318-377-1555 or complete our contact form for a free consultation.